Frequently Asked Questions

 What do I do if I have an emergency when the office is closed?

 During business hours, contact our Pasadena dental office to be seen immediately.
 If your dental emergency occurs after our office is closed, call our main phone line and follow the menu options to be connected to our emergency service.
-Dr. Holmes, Dr. Revel, or Dr. Lowry will promptly return your call and manage your emergency.
+Dr. Holmes, Dr. Revel, or Dr. Lowery will promptly return your call and manage your emergency.

 My child has had an accident and his tooth has been entirely knocked out.
 What do I do?